 That is entirely up to the number of models you sell and the fee you request.You can always try promoting your model extra through e.g. social media (Facebook, Twitter, blogs etc.) to increase your earnings.

-On my profile page, what is the difference between gallery items, sold items, earnings, and payments?
+On my profile page, what is the difference between shop items, sold items, earnings, and payments?

 Can I offer designs for sale that I didn't initially order at i.materialise?